fyrdahl/MRI-Recon-Utils/README.md

 # radialToolkit
-My collection of tools for (golden angle) radial MRI reconstructions
+My collection of tools for radial MRI reconstructions